a building - founders hall at dusk

 Use of Human Subjects in Research

-Cal Poly Humboldt is committed to promote, encourage, and facilitate academic and clinical research.
-The purpose of Humboldt's Policy for Protection of Human Subjects in Research is both to protect the rights and wellbeing of human subjects of research and to support the research efforts of Cal Poly Humboldt faculty and students.
+Cal Poly Humboldt is committed to promoting, encouraging, and facilitating academic and clinical research.
+The purpose of Cal Poly Humboldt's Policy for Protection of Human Subjects in Research is both to protect the rights and well-being of human subjects of research and to support the research efforts of Cal Poly Humboldt faculty and students.
 This policy encourages recognition of the basic ethical principles for the use of human subjects, respect for persons, beneficence, and justice.

 If you have a research project that includes humans or data on humans in any way, you must submit a proposal to the Committee for the Protection of Human Subjects in Research, also known as the Institutional Review Board (IRB).
-This will ensure that your project will not only comply with Federal regulations, it will also protect the rights and well beings of your subjects.
-Please refer to Humboldt’s Humboldt IRB for the Protection of Human Subjects website.
+This will ensure that your project will not only comply with Federal regulations, it will also protect the rights and well-being of your subjects.
+Please refer to Humboldt’s Cal Poly Humboldt IRB for the Protection of Human Subjects website.

 Use of Animals in Research

-Our Institutional Animal Care and Use Committee (IACUC) strives to facilitate the efforts by our faculty and students to produce quality research and teaching experiences.
-At the same time, we have been appointed by the University President to monitor and share the responsibility of ensuring that individuals associated with Humboldt who work with vertebrate animals do so in compliance with relevant state and federal laws.
+Our Institutional Animal Care and Use Committee (IACUC) strives to facilitate the efforts of our faculty and students to produce quality research and teaching experiences.
+At the same time, we have been appointed by the University President to monitor and share the responsibility of ensuring that individuals associated with Cal Poly Humboldt who work with vertebrate animals do so in compliance with relevant state and federal laws.

 Prior to initiating a research project involving animals or incorporating animals in a teaching program, you and your advisor should review the laws that may regulate your work (note that individual students and their faculty advisors are held legally responsible for complying with these laws).
 The next stage of the process involves obtaining approval, and permits when necessary, from the appropriate governing bodies.
 Finally, the faculty member or student must submit a completed Section 5 protocol to the IACUC for in-house review.
 It is illegal to use animals for any purpose without first obtaining the necessary permits from federal and state agencies and without obtaining approval from the IACUC.

-The protocol application form used by Humboldt is relatively short and, if sufficient time has been spent planning the research, takes only a short time to complete.
+The protocol application form used by Cal Poly Humboldt is relatively short and, if sufficient time has been spent planning the research, takes only a short time to complete.
 The form is updated at irregular intervals.
-Please refer to the Humboldt Institutional Animal Care and Use Committee website for more information.
+Please refer to the Cal Poly Humboldt Institutional Animal Care and Use Committee website for more information.

 Changing Programs